 - Never operate a cell phone camera or video recorder while driving.

 A Cell Phone Policy is a great tool for employers to use to help ensure their workers safety.
 Training is an essential element of any safety policy or program.
 All drivers should be trained on their employer’s cell phone policy.
 Employees should be trained on the hazards they face on the road and the safe work practices they can use to avoid driving accidents.
-SafeLink currently has a driver safety training course available on our website.
-Get help in developing your health and safety program.

 - risks associated with operating a motor vehicle,